 Want to share some insightful industry statistics?
 Create an infographic.
 Want to guide prospects through a potential process or solution?
 Create a how-to guide.

-Each piece of informative content you create and share via online marketing not only builds your reputation, but it also solidifies you as a top-of-mind resource when questions arise — and when it’s time to make a purchase.
+Each piece of relevant and helpful content you create and share via online marketing builds your reputation and solidifies you as a top-of-mind resource when questions arise—and when it’s time to make a purchase.

 Perhaps the greatest thing about content marketing is that it gives you the opportunity to target specific segments of your audience, no matter where they are in the buying cycle, and subtly help them on their journey towards conversion.